cdl-geneseo/critical-digital-practices/mod-4/attributes-links-images.md

 It's not fine.

 Copyright law applies to publicly accessile content on the web every bit as much as it does to content you find in, say, a bookstore or library.
 The fact that it's *easy* to reproduce doesn't give you license to do so.
 When you pull an image into your web page from a remote URL, you're in effect reproducing that image.
-If the image is under copyright and you don't have the copyright owner's permission to reproduce it on your site, you're breaking the law.
+If the image is under copyright and you don't have the copyright owner's permission to reproduce it on your site, you're violating the owner's copyright.

 Fortunately, there's a large community of creators out there who are more than happy to **license** you to reproduce their images free of charge, usually under the easy-to-meet condition that you credit them for their creations.